How Truly Natural Healing Actually Works

 Perhaps he's noticed how our human nature's tendency

-to jump to conclusions makes some parts of our "science" so
+to jump to conclusions makes some elements of our "science"

 Meet part of "nature's" cleaning/recycling crew!